FabricioBattaglia/Moment-of-Muscle/README.md

 Will Hall - Uploaded/revised final UI template into actual program

-Fabricio de Siqueira Battaglia -  Added profile picture functionality to profile page.
+Fabricio de Siqueira Battaglia -  Added job accept, reject, being able to see profile picture of creator of a job and who accepted the job.

 Michael Tsang - Created test cases on adding jobs and view jobs for JobDescriptionScreen and the Job Board class.